jhtkoo0426/Guiana-Chestnut/readME.md

 ## Todo
 - [ ] Prevent access to login & register page when logged in
 - [ ] Prevent access to login-only pages when not logged in
+- [ ] Refactor search results page into individual sections (overall, news, strategies pages should all be separated)

 ## Future features